-We’ll dive into the history of the Old Fashioned, tips for cocktail success, and variations to make now.
-Here is a bit about how this cocktail became the most popular worldwide and everything you need to know to make the perfect Old Fashioned cocktail.
+We’ll explore the history of the Old Fashioned, tips for cocktail success, and variations to make now.
+Learn how this cocktail became the most popular worldwide and everything you need to know to make the perfect Old Fashioned cocktail.

 What Is The Old Fashioned Cocktail?